 Sometimes your plan doesn’t go as planned, and having an adequate emergency fund can help ensure those hiccups don’t affect the rest of your goals.

-An emergency fund (at Betterment, we call it a Safety Net Fund) should contain enough money to cover your basic expenses for a minimum of three to six months.
+An emergency fund (at Betterment, we call it a Safety Net) should contain enough money to cover your basic expenses for a minimum of three to six months.

-Even more may be required depending on how long you (or others in your line of work) are typically out of a job.
+You may need more than that estimate depending on your career, which may or may not be one in which finding new work happens quickly.
 Also, depending on how much risk you want to take with these funds, you may need a buffer on top of that amount.
 Read more about how to calculate your target amount, or follow this simple formula:

 Monthly Expenditures x Re-Employment Period = Baseline Safety Net Amount